jkbelcher/LXPackage/README.md

 This is a template repository used to demonstrate how to build a package for [Chromatik](https://chromatik.co/) using the [LX](https://github.com/heronarts/LX/) framework.

+Learn to code in LX via the [Chromatik Developer Guide &rarr;](https://chromatik.co/develop/)

 ### Package Structure

 - Metadata